zedtux/ruby-git/ISSUE_TEMPLATE.md

 Describe your issue here.

 ### Your environment
-* version of git and ruby-git
+* version of git and ruby-git-ce
 * version of ruby

 ### Steps to reproduce
 Tell us how to reproduce this issue.

 ### Expected behaviour
 What did you expect to happen?